TomerGamerTV/UAT-Global-Server/README.md

 ## Changelogs
 - **8/13/2025**
 Pal Cards are good to go
 Fixed yesterday's infinite loop fuck up
+Custom scoring for Finale dates
+Made pal outing override rest if all conditions are met and max energy threshold < 90.

 - **8/12/2025**
 Updated event list